DreamOfTheRedChamber/system-design-interviews/RateLimiter.md

 * Pros
     - It ensures recent requests get processed without being starved by old requests.
 * Cons
-    - A single burst of traffic that occurs near the boundary of a window can result in twice the rate of requests being processed, because it will allow requests for both the current and next windows within a short time.
+    - Stamping elephant problem: A single burst of traffic that occurs near the boundary of a window can result in twice the rate of requests being processed, because it will allow requests for both the current and next windows within a short time.
     - If many consumers wait for a reset window, for example at the top of the hour, then they may stampede your API at the same time.

 ### Sliding log